variousauthors/mandala/db/content/watercloset.md

 #second home foyer office
 You push open the door and find yourself in a tight little office.
-Everything in the office is conveniently within reach of a little wooden office chair in its center.
+Everything in the office is conveniently within reach of a little wooden office chair in its centre.
 There is a curtained window to your left, and a little potted fern below that.
-The desk that dominates much of the room looks like it aught to have a typewritter on it, but instead is home to a large laptop.
+The desk that dominates much of the room looks like it aught to have a typewriter on it, but instead is home to a large laptop.
 There is a small shelf of books against the right wall.
 Mostly these are reference material: Whoever sits in this office is interested comparative law, and aboriginal title in particular.
 Satisfied, you head back to the [[foyer|candor bramble]].